Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Cybersecurity/Vulnerabilities/Types/Format string attack.md

 aliases:
   - format string attack
 ---
 A format string attack occurs when an attacker can control the format string of a program.
-This vulnerability can lead to information disclosure or arbitrary code execution by manipulating the way data is printed or displayed.
+This [[Vulnerability|vulnerability]] can lead to information disclosure or arbitrary code execution by manipulating the way data is printed or displayed.